ni/NI-ELVIS-III-Python-Examples/README.md

    1. Click on the ![](docs/resource/time_configuration.png) tab at the left of the page .
    2. Configure the **Date**, **Current time**, and **Time Zone** to your current local time.
       ![](docs/resource/data_and_time.png)

+      Note: Make sure there is a blue mark at the date you selected.

    3. Click **Save**.
 5. Restart the device.